The Struggle for Civil Rights in Mississippi

 Winner of the Bancroft Prize, the Lillian Smith Book Award, the Mississippi Historical Society McLemore Prize, the Herbert G. Gutman Prize and the Gustavus Myers Center for Study of Human Rights Outstanding Book Prize.
 Publication of this book was supported by a grant from DePauw University, Greencastle, Indiana

-For decades the most racially repressive state in the nation fought bitterly and violently to maintain white supremacy.
-John Dittmer traces the monumental battle waged by civil rights organizations and by local people, particularly courageous members of the black communities who were willing to put their lives on the line to establish basic human rights for all citizens of the state.
+For decades, the nation's most racially repressive state fought bitterly and violently to maintain white supremacy.
+John Dittmer traces the monumental battle waged by civil rights organizations and local people, particularly courageous members of the black communities who put their lives on the line to establish basic human rights for all citizens of the state.

 Dittmer looks closely at the policies and actions of the Kennedy administration, which, bowing to Mississippi's powerful senators John Stennis and James Eastland, refused to intervene even in the face of obvious collusion among local officials and vigilantes.

 Through oral history accounts readers will come to know many of the local people and grassroots organizers who worked, and in some cases gave their lives, for the cause of civil rights.
 Among those whose stories are told are Fannie Lou Hamer, the Sunflower County sharecropper who helped found the Mississippi Freedom Democratic party; Victoria Gray and Annie Devine, who with Mrs. Hamer challenged the seating of Mississippi's congressional delegation in 1965; Bob Moses of SNCC, the most significant "outsider" in the movement; Hollis Watkins, a SNCC field secretary from southwest Mississippi; and Dave Dennis, a freedom rider from New Orleans who became CORE's Mississippi field secretary in 1962.